-The current operating plan accounts for funding in preparation for the planned Phase 3 clinical program for SEL-212, which we plan to initiate in the fourth quarter of 2019.
-We believe that we have the financial resources to complete the head-to-head Phase 2 COMPARE trial against Krystexxa, but will require an additional equity offering or other external sources of capital to conduct the planned Phase 3 program for SEL-212.
+We believe that our existing cash, cash equivalents, investments, and restricted cash as of March 31, 2020 will enable us to fund our operating expenses and capital expenditure requirements into the first quarter of 2021.
+Because our current operating plan does not contain sufficient resources, we will require additional external sources of capital to complete the planned Phase 3 clinical program for SEL-212.
+Additionally, while the potential economic impact brought by and the duration of the COVID-19 pandemic may be difficult to assess or predict, the widespread pandemic has resulted in, and may continue to result in, significant disruption of global financial markets, reducing our ability to access capital as and when needed, including for the planned Phase 3 clinical program.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Because of the uncertainty in securing additional capital, we have concluded that substantial doubt exists with respect to our ability to continue as a going concern within one year after the date of the filing of this Quarterly Report on Form 10-Q. For additional information, see "Liquidity and Capital Resources."